hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `version` -
   (Required)
-  Required.
   The Kubernetes version to run on control plane replicas (e.g. `1.19.10-gke.1000`).
 You can list all supported versions on a given Google Cloud region by calling .

 The `aws_services_authentication` block supports:

 * `role_arn` -
   (Required)
-  Required.
   The Amazon Resource Name (ARN) of the role that the Anthos Multi-Cloud API will assume when managing AWS resources on your account.

 * `role_session_name` -
   (Optional)